Timeline of Queen Elizabeth II's death

 September 9

-King Charles III and his wife Camilla, the Queen Consort, travel from Balmoral to Buckingham Palace in London where they greet mourners outside the gates.
+King Charles and his wife Camilla, the Queen Consort, travel from Balmoral to Buckingham Palace in London where they greet mourners outside the gates.#photo2

 The king meets Truss then pays tribute to his mother in a televised broadcast.